MinuteKeep vs Ownr: Honest Comparison for Canadian Businesses (2026)

 The short answer: not for minute books.

-Ownr is good at one thing—cheap initial incorporation.
+Ownr is good at one thing -- cheap initial incorporation.
 But once your corporation is set up, you're locked into a renewal cycle that gets expensive fast.
-MinuteKeep, on the other hand, solves a completely different problem: generating compliant minute books that actually work with Canada's corporate requirements.
+MinuteKeep solves a completely different problem: generating compliant minute books that actually work with Canada's corporate requirements -- starting free.

 This isn't a hit piece.
-We use Ownr for incorporation ourselves.
+We respect what Ownr does well.
 But after talking to dozens of Canadian business owners, we saw a gap.
 This post walks you through both, honestly.

 What Ownr Does Well